Inspiration What Does the Color Yellow Mean Within Art

 Yellow gemstones are believed to aid in clarity for decision-making, boost concentration, increase energy, and offer relief from burnout, panic, nervousness, or exhaustion.

-Tropical countries have a lot of yellows in their food too, for the colour represents heat, life, and happiness.
+Tropical countries have a lot of yellows in their food too, for the color represents heat, life, and happiness.
 In Southern Italy, yellows are abundantly used in their ceramic art practices.
 Mexico and Cuba have yellow cars and walls in their buildings – to represent light and abundance in nature.
 Russia’s mental asylums are called ‘yellow houses’, associated with its encouragement of hope and optimism in people.

 Dolce & Gabbana Fashion Show (Runway RTW, Spring 2016 – Milan Fashion Week)